S3 method for class 'probability'

 showmean

-logical: show the means of the probability distributions?
+Logical, default TRUE: show the means of the probability distributions?
 The means correspond to the probabilities about the next observed unit.

 ...

-other parameters to be passed to flexiplot.
+Other parameters to be passed to flexiplot().